elegant-scipy/elegant-scipy/markdown/ch7.markdown

     alpha = np.arccos(np.sum(g_A * g_B, axis=-1) /
                         (mag_g_A * mag_g_B))

+    # Transform the alpha so that gradients that point in opposite directions
+    # count as the same angle
     w = (np.cos(2 * alpha) + 1) / 2

     w[np.isclose(mag_g_A, 0)] = 0